This document is displaying all the available keys

 render_inline: false

-The auto_cancel tag
+The auto_cancel key

 pendingTrueboolPending builds will be auto canceled if qualifying build is triggered